 Unfortunately, when it comes to that, it can already be too late for an effective (conservative) treatment.
 Diagnosis of PAD as such carries with it a significantly greater risk of mortality (from all causes): the 5-year mortality rate (from the date of diagnosis) is in the ballpark of 30% (versus 10% for the control group) and about 75% of those deaths are of cardiovascular nature .
 That should come as no surprise since PAD, more specifically the ABI (Ankle-Brachial Index) score (the best diagnostic method for PAD) is recognised as an important indicator of overall cardiovascular health and can improve the accuracy of cardiovascular risk prediction beyond the FRS (Framingham risk score) .
 There are many more statistics that physicians can use for stressing the importance of recommendations for their PAD patients.

-What should a doctor recommend to patients with Peripheral Arterial Disease (PAD)
+6 tips for patients with Peripheral Arterial Disease (PAD)

 Timely diagnosis of PAD on the basis of ABI score (or through other diagnostic methods) is the first prerequisite for effective management and treatment.
 Managing risk factors post more invasive treatment such as revascularisation is also beneficial, but of course less desirable than preventing or at least reducing the risk of serious complications of PAD (arterial wounds, critical limb ischaemia and amputations).
 Some of the risk factors are non-modifiable and are not extensively covered in this article, while the modifiable ones can be found below in a list of recommendations every physician can consult when dealing with a patient with (diagnosed) PAD.